LyonDataViz/MOS5.5-Dataviz/README.md

 ✍ Assignments

-* Pick a visualization you find interesting and
+* Sumbit a group proposal of 2 or 3 students (same TD group)

-* Propose a project topic (2-page): what is the question you want to answer? which data do you need? how do you plan to collect your data? what are the main risk in collecting/visualizing it? what are the privacy/ethical issues?
+* Submit a project topic (2-page): what is the question you want to answer? which data do you need? how do you plan to collect your data? what are the main risk in collecting/visualizing it? what are the privacy/ethical issues?

+* Add your names and GitHub nickanmes; get familiar with Git

 📖 Readings and preparation